In the Order of Melchizedek and Traditions of Seth, Solomon, David and Yehoshua

 The Tabernacle in the wilderness built to HaShem's specifications {Vayakhe/Exodus 25-26}

-In a sober examination of our Lord’s 613 Declarations of Law contained within the Torah which were delivered in parcels upon Moshe's eight visits to the Holy Zenith, we come to understand with clarity not all 613 commandments necessarily apply to each and every Believer.
+In a sincere examination of HaShem's 613 Declarations of Law contained within the Torah which were delivered in parcels upon Moshe's eight visits to the Holy Zenith, we come to understand with clarity not all 613 commandments necessarily apply to each and every member of faith.
 To illustrate this there are certain commands of law which apply only to women.
 There are also the laws which apply solely to Temple rituals and are applicable solely to the Levites and not to the average man or woman.
 In any event, all 633 commandments or mitzvot, may in their essence be synopsized as the original Ten Commandments from which all other commandments (laws) stem.
 The violation of the laws of the covenant will find no freedom from consequences of violation of the law merely because we are in covenant.

 In the observance of Halacha (Jewish law)...
 Shemini Atzeret / Simchat Torah is known as a joyous occasion; celebrations in relationship with the cycle of life.
 In the observance of the Law, even in times of difficulty, Simcha is found in constant dedication to Elohim in the keeping of the Covenant.
 In the observance of the Law, it is a Brucha or blessing to observe the Laws of the Covenant of Elohim entered into with the children of Israel that glorious day upon Mount Sinai well over 3,300 years ago.